 So as soon as we divide things into light and dark and good and bad and masculine and feminine or whatever, before death, after death, physical life, spiritual life—reality does not divide things up like that.
 It is just one reality.
 I did kind of cover all of these.
 To me, Amitabha is not different from it Shakyamuni Buddha, the historical Buddha of 2,600 years ago.
 To me, I think of Amitabha as the cosmic reality which Shakyamuni Buddha awakened to and embodied and shared.

 So I don't think of them as two different Buddhas.
 I think there's only one Buddha or one Buddha nature, that it was embodied in Shakyamuni Buddha, but just because he has passed away physically, it isn't gone, because Amitabha, the Amitabha story is just to remind us that the infinite light of our true nature is not bound by birth and death.

 Well, yes and no. So maybe it is not literal.
-Maybe there was never a historical person named Kuan Yin or Avalokiteshvara on the earth.
+Maybe there was never a historical person named Quan Yin or Avalokiteshvara on the earth.
 Maybe there was.
 But the more important thing is it is a story to remind us of the reality of our true nature, which is compassion.
-And as each person practices compassion in their lives, aren't they connecting to that Kuan Yin energy, and aren't they becoming a channel of that Kuan Yin energy?
-So in that sense, Kuan Yin is real because it's reality is and all of us, and when we practice, we collectively create and manifest that reality even more strongly on the earth.
+And as each person practices compassion in their lives, aren't they connecting to that Quan Yin energy, and aren't they becoming a channel of that Quan Yin energy?
+So in that sense, Quan Yin is real because it's reality is and all of us, and when we practice, we collectively create and manifest that reality even more strongly on the earth.